Empower Your Practice

 • Dosage(s)

-• Link to the BNF website
+• Link to the drug reference database

 Once you have picked a drug, you'll want to indicate the following to help the dispensing pharmacist and patient alike: